rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 1. Return to the Stream Analytics job in the portal and click **Stop** to stop it.
 Then click **Yes** when asked to confirm that you want to stop the job.

-1. Return to the Command Prompt or terminal window in which **run.js** is running and press **Ctrl+C** (**Command-C** on a Mac) to stop it (and therefore stop the flow of events from the simulated cameras).
+1. Return to the Command Prompt or terminal window in which **run.js** is running and press **Ctrl+C** (**Command-C** on a Mac) to stop it, and therefore stop the flow of events from the simulated cameras.

 You have confirmed that Stream Analytics is receiving input from the IoT hub and that the Azure Function is receiving input from Stream Analytics.
-The next step is build a machine-learning model that recognizes polar bears and invoke it from the Azure Function — which is exactly what you will do in the next lab.
+The next step is build a machine-learning model and invoke it from the Azure Function — which is exactly what you will do in the next lab.

 <a name="Summary"></a>
 ## Summary ##